Clerking team

 Matrimonial finance makes up a considerable part of Christian’s practice.

 Christian is available to expeditiously undertake drafting and provide urgent advice on all aspects of financial remedy and trust cases.
+Christian is well known for being extremely flexible and being available for conferences even out of hours, at weekends, and during public holidays.
+Christian will go the extra mile to assist at any time with all aspects of the case.

 • Re W: Financial remedy proceedings where the issue of transfer of jurisdiction raised with Scotland as this was preferable to the client’s case.

-• Re G and P: 6-day hearing (High Court) for an intervener facing an application pursuant to s.37 MCA 1973.
+• Re G and P: Six-day hearing (High Court) for an intervener facing an application pursuant to s.37 MCA 1973.
 Application dismissed following successful argument that the properties, and businesses (companies) were held by the client pursuant to beneficial interests.
 No reviewable dispositions.
 Substantial costs order made in the clients favour on the indemnity basis.

-• Re D and W: 5-day hearing for another intervener facing a s.37 application.
+• Re D and W: Five-day hearing for another intervener facing a s.37 application.
 Christian successfully argued the properties were legally and beneficially held by the intervener.
 No reviewable dispositions.
 Application dismissed and costs awarded on the indemnity basis such were the adverse findings against the applicant.

-• Re L: 4-day hearing representing the wife following a significant equity deal for the husband and considerable shareholding (total equity deal for the Company was £450 million).
+• Re L: Four-day hearing representing the wife following a significant equity deal for the husband and considerable shareholding (total equity deal for the Company was £450 million).
 Substantial capital awarded on a needs basis (given pre and post matrimonial assets were argued) and generous maintenance for life.
 Physical health problems and covert video recordings (considerable argument over admissibility) played a key part of the hearing.

-• Re C: 4-day hearing for the husband involving the wife’s inherited wealth and imminent disposal of parcels of land to a large national developer.
+• Re C: Four-day hearing for the husband involving the wife’s inherited wealth and imminent disposal of parcels of land to a large national developer.
 Husband entitled to 40% of the net proceeds of land.

 • Re M: Lengthy proceedings involving claims under the Inheritance Act representing a child.
 The estate paid a considerable sum for the purposes of reasonable provision and education.

-• Re B: Lengthy contested hearing where allegations of conduct were made that the wife (Christian’s client) had fraudulently taken out mortgages in the parties names.
+• Re B: Lengthy contested hearing where allegations of conduct were made that the wife (Christian’s client) had fraudulently taken out mortgages in the parties’ names.
 The test was not met for gross and obvious wanton dissipation of assets and a costs order made in the wife’s favour.

 • Lengthy proceedings involving farming and partnership disputes.

 • Numerous Schedule 1 of the Children Act applications.
+In particular, Schedule 1 cases involving properties and other assets held in foreign jurisdictions.

 • Internal and international relocation cases.